The Sleeper Protocol

 Color

 Emergency amber and sealed-door grey.
-These are the colors of the Protocol -- the amber warning strips that lined every bunker entrance, and the grey of the reinforced doors that closed over them.
+The amber warning strips that lined every bunker entrance, and the grey of the reinforced doors that closed over them.
 Inside, the palette never changed.
 Some bunker communities have developed art traditions using only the pigments available from agricultural and mechanical waste.
 Others have forgotten what blue sky looks like.

 The Clock